1Department of Chemical Engineering, Faculty of Engineering, Universitas Muhammadiyah Gresik, Indonesia

 Last update:

-Journal of Vocational Studies on Applied Research (JVSAR, e-ISSN 2684-8090) published by Vocational School of Diponegoro University under Creative Commons Attribution-ShareAlike 4.0 International License.
+Journal of Vocational Studies on Applied Research (JVSAR, e-ISSN 2684-8090) is published by Vocational College of Universitas Diponegoro under Creative Commons Attribution-ShareAlike 4.0 International License.